anilgit14/anilproject/README.md

 # anilproject
-this is my first project
+this is my first new project
 <br>
 detection and classification of lung diseses using semi supervised learning